-- By calling the school office in between 7:30am and 4:00 pm at 215-967-9703.
-If no one answers the phone leave a message with your name, your relationship to the student, the student's name, and the reason for the absence.

-- Providing a written excuse note: Bring the note in to the office, mail the note to Esperanza Cyber Charter School, Attention: Attendance Specialist, 4261 N. 5th Street, Philadelphia, PA 19140, or attach the note to an email:

-- Excuse Notes/Parent Questions Grades K-5:
+- Completing this attendance excuse note form. - By calling the school office in between 7:30 am and 4:00 pm at 215-967-9703.
+If no one answers the phone leave a message with your name, your relationship to the student, the student's name, and the reason for the absence. - Providing a written excuse note: Bring the note in to the office, mail the note to Esperanza Cyber Charter School, Attention: Attendance Specialist, 4261 N. 5th Street, Philadelphia, PA 19140, or attach the note to an email: - Excuse Notes/Parent Questions Grades K-5: k-5attendance@esperanzacybercs.net - Excuse Notes/Parent Questions Grades 6-8: 6-8attendance@esperanzacybercs.net - Excuse Notes/Parent Questions Grades 9-12: 9-12attendance@esperanzacybercs.net - Email all their teachers to let them know they will be absent.

-k-5attendance@esperanzacybercs.net

-- Excuse Notes/Parent Questions Grades 6-8:

-6-8attendance@esperanzacybercs.net

-- Excuse Notes/Parent Questions Grades 9-12: 9-12attendance@esperanzacybercs.net - Email all their teachers to let them know they will be absent.
 The student is not excused from school assignments and should plan to make up any work missed. - A written excuse must be received on or before the third (3rd) day after the last day of school missed.
-Absences reported by phone without a written notice will be marked as "unexcused." - Doctor's notes are required to excuse an absence for illness longer than three (3) days.
+Absences reported by phone without a written notice will be marked as "unexcused."